Rob--W/cors-anywhere/README.md

 The module exports `createServer(options)`, which creates a server that handles proxy requests.
 The following options are supported:

+* list of HTTP method strings `allowedMethods` - If set, incoming requests that don't use one of the methods in this will receive a 405 response.
+An empty list will allow all methods.
+  Example: `['GET', 'POST', 'OPTIONS']`
 * function `getProxyForUrl` - If set, specifies which intermediate proxy to use for a given URL.
   If the return value is void, a direct request is sent.
 The default implementation is [`proxy-from-env`](https://github.com/Rob--W/proxy-from-env), which respects the standard proxy environment variables (e.g. `https_proxy`, `no_proxy`, etc.).
 * array of strings `originBlacklist` - If set, requests whose origin is listed are blocked.
   Example: `['https://bad.example.com', 'http://bad.example.com']`
+* array of RegEx `originRegexBlacklist` - If set, requests whose origin matches any entry  in this list are blocked.
+    Example: `[/https?:\/\/bad\.example\.com/]`
 * array of strings `originWhitelist` - If set, requests whose origin is not listed are blocked.
   If this list is empty, all origins are allowed.
   Example: `['https://good.example.com', 'http://good.example.com']`
+* array of RegEx `originRegexWhitelist` - If set, requests whose origin does not match any entry in this list are blocked.
+    If this list is empty, all origins are allowed.
+    Example: `[/https?:\/\/good\.example\.com/]`
 * function `checkRateLimit` - If set, it is called with the origin (string) of the request.
 If this function returns a non-empty string, the request is rejected and the string is send to the client.
 * boolean `redirectSameOrigin` - If true, requests to URLs from the same origin will not be proxied but redirected.